Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Theoretical setup

 \section{Theoretical setup}

 In this Section we present theoretical ingredients to build our observables.
-First we give analytic expressions of azimuthal-angle coefficients for the considered reaction (Fig.\tref{fig:process}), calculated at the hand of our hybrid high-energy and collinear factorization~(Section\tref{ssec:cross_section}).
+First we give analytic expressions of azimuthal-angle coefficients for the considered reaction (Fig.\tref{fig:process}), calculated by means of our hybrid high-energy and collinear factorization~(Section\tref{ssec:cross_section}).
 Then we discuss our choice for quarkonium FFs and for the jet algorithm~(Section\tref{ssec:FFs_JAlg}).